QuantEcon/lecture-source-py/source/rst/chang_credible.rst

-Given the timing protocol within the model, the representative household’s response to a government deviation to :math:`h \neq \hat h` from a prescribed :math:`\hat h` consists of a first period action :math:`m(h)` and associated subsequent actions, together with future equilibrium prices, captured by :math:`(w'(h), \theta'(h))`
+Given the timing protocol within the model, the representative household’s response to a government deviation to :math:`h \neq \hat h` from a prescribed :math:`\hat h` consists of a first-period action :math:`m(h)` and associated subsequent actions, together with future equilibrium prices, captured by :math:`(w'(h), \theta'(h))`